How a bill becomes law

 The House of Representatives regularly receives warning signs of all kinds of problems in society: from social organisations, from citizens or via the media.

-If the Cabinet, like the House of Representatives, is of the opinion that new legislation is needed, civil servants are instructed to draft a bill.
+If the cabinet, like the House of Representatives, thinks that new legislation is needed, civil servants are instructed to draft a bill.
 How can such a domestic exclusion order be implemented, or in other words: what exactly must be laid down by law?
 Questions to be answered include: who will have the authority to impose a temporary domestic exclusion order?
 How to organise the provision of assistance?
 Who is going to pay for the domestic exclusion order?

 The bill is first examined by a standing committee of the House of Representatives, composed of members from all the parties (which are called parliamentary groups in the House) who have detailed knowledge of a certain area.
 Justice, in this case.
 The parliamentary groups in the House comment on the bill in writing.